RafaelaReis26/RafaelaReis26/README.md

 - 💞️ I’m looking to collaborate on in my academic training
 - 📫 How to reach me if email rafaelareis360@gmail.com
 - 😄 Pronouns:she and her
-- ⚡ Fun fact:I'm from the Independente [organized fan club of São Paulo]
+- ⚡ Fun fact:I'm from the Independente [organized football fans of São Paulo]

 <!---
 RafaelaReis26/RafaelaReis26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.